 Job knew what was right and quoted God, "The fear of the Lord - that is wisdom and to shun evil is understanding" (Job 28:28), so shunning evil or keeping from sin and not supporting it are important (Romans 1:32).

-In Revelation 3:8, to the Church of Philadelphia, the Lord said, "I know your deeds."
-Our righteous deeds or acts or lack of them can affect us, since inaction can also be sin (2 Chronicles 19:10; Ezekiel 3:18-21, 33:6-9; Proverbs 24:11-12; Deuteronomy 22:1-4), so to prevent judgment or curses coming on us and our families we need to try and eliminate sin from our lives.
+And so in Revelation 3:8, to the Church of Philadelphia, righteousness is important for getting through the Tribulation, because the Lord also said, "I know your deeds."
+Our righteous deeds or acts or lack of them can affect us, since inaction can also be sin (2 Chronicles 19:10; Ezekiel 3:18-21, 33:6-9; Proverbs 24:11-12; Deuteronomy 22:1-4), so to prevent judgment or curses coming on us and our families, we need to try and eliminate sin from our lives.
 Some sins are not obvious and are discussed in this document and other writings on this site.

 Unity in the People of God is a long time dream that hasn't been a reality since God brought the Jews out of Egypt.
 It was soon after their exodus that they worshipped the golden calf (Exodus 32:1-10) and when it was time to take the Promised Land the people rebelled out of fear and insufficient faith (Numbers 13:31-14-38).
 Sin constantly brought the people at odds with each other and God throughout Biblical history, and the church's history is no different.